 Thangyat is a Myanmar performance art akin to slam poetry that combines folk verses with traditional musical ensembles or drumbeats and is interspersed with song, dance, and chants.
 It is performed during festive occasions, particularly before and during Thingyan.
 The performances usually include humorous criticism of everything from politics to social behavior.

-Kay Khine Tun and four of her colleagues from the Peacock Generation (Daungdoh Myoset) Thangyat group have been charged under Article 505(a) of Myanmar’s Penal Code, which criminalizes the circulation of statements, rumors, or reports with the intent to cause any military officer to disregard or fail in his duties.
+Kay Khine Tun and four of her colleagues from the Peacock Generation (Daungdoh Myoset) Thangyat group have been charged under Section 505(a) of Myanmar’s Penal Code, which criminalizes the circulation of statements, rumors, or reports with the intent to cause any military officer to disregard or fail in his duties.
 It carries a maximum sentence of two years in prison, a fine, or both.

 The chief of Mayangon Police Station chief said Kay Khine Tun was arrested after a warrant had been issued.